-ANN E. ZIEGLER Age: 55 Committee Membership: Former Directorships Within the Past Five Years: Director Since: 2008 • Audit Kemper Corporation (formerly known as Unitrin, Inc.)
+Former Directorships Within the Past Five Years:

+• Kemper Corporation (formerly known as Unitrin, Inc.)

 Ms. Ziegler has served as Senior Vice President and Chief Financial Officer and a member of the executive committee of CDW Corporation, a leading provider of technology solutions for business, government, healthcare and education, since 2008.
 From 2005 until 2008, Ms. Ziegler served as Senior Vice President, Administration and Chief Financial Officer of Sara Lee Food and Beverage.
-From 2003 until 2005, she was Chief Financial Officer of Sara Lee Bakery Group.
-From 2000 until 2003, she was Senior Vice President, Corporate Development of Sara Lee.
+From 2003 until 2005, she served as Chief Financial Officer of Sara Lee Bakery Group.
+From 2000 until 2003, she served as Senior Vice President, Corporate Development of Sara Lee.

-- Corporate Management Experience and Financial Literacy served in senior leadership positions with large organizations and has experience with corporate management issues, including preparing or overseeing the preparation of financial statements - Industry Experience served in senior leadership positions with companies in the consumer products industry - Corporate Governance Experience gained experience in corporate governance through service as a director of another public company
+- Corporate Management Experience and Financial Literacy served in senior leadership positions with large organizations and has experience with corporate management issues, including preparing or overseeing the preparation of financial statements - Industry Experience served in senior leadership positions with companies in the consumer products industry - Corporate Governance Experience gained experience in corporate governance through service as a director of other public companies